-Late in 1987, after the Desert Hawks’ successful second London Bridge Seaplane Classic, Bob Martin and Norm Goyer (Editor of Scale RC Modeler) over dinner, began discussing the possibilities of a RC event unlike anything ever staged in this country.
-Because of the friendliness and cooperation Bob had received from the community of Lake Havasu since he moved his business here, and in a way to give something back to the community that has close ties to London, England, Bob suggested the possibility of a Schneider Cup event.
+Late in 1987, after the Desert Hawks’ second successful London Bridge Seaplane Classic, Bob Martin and Norm Goyer (Editor of Scale RC Modeler) over dinner, began discussing the possibilities of an RC event unlike anything ever staged in this country.
+Because of the friendliness and cooperation, Bob had received from the community of Lake Havasu since he moved his business here, and in a way to give something back to the community that has close ties to London, England, Bob suggested the possibility of a Schneider Cup event.
 Norm Goyer, being the scale buff and historian, he is, jumped at the idea.
 As they discussed the event, they decided that it was to be a Giant Scale event.
-The larger aircraft fly more realistically, are easier to see and are just down right impressive.
+The larger aircraft fly more realistically, are easier to see and are just downright impressive.

 Bob had years of experience in promotion and Norm had the magazine in which to give this new idea a great deal of publicity.
 Bob, working with the Desert Hawks RC Club in Lake Havasu City, began to formulate and plan for this event.
 Rules had to be formulated and plans had to be made for an event that had never been attempted anywhere in the world.
 Forming a committee of fellow Desert Hawks members, many hours would go into designing and presenting this unique event.